Exploration-of-image-to-audio-synthesis/SpecVQGAN-fine-tuning-experiments/progress/progress.md

 i want to run the tranformer training from scratch to see in what format does it need the features to be

+removed the early stop callback modified the feature extraction pipeline (added efficient net, added tiling of video to 10 seconds, mentioned in docs but was not in the code)

+now monitoring training loss instead of validation loss then switched to monitoring loss instead of training loss

+added auto_scale_batch_size option (although it might be useless if batch size is set to 2 in the data config idk)

+you can write about turso in coursework also write about why you selected efficient net, some graphs, comparisons etc